 Only students in good academic standing may enroll in a Five College course.
 A first-semester first-year student must obtain the permission of the first year class dean before enrolling in a Five College course.

 Students may apply a maximum of 16 credits of independent study and honors work toward the 128 minimum credit requirement.
 Also, students may apply towards the 128 a maximum of 12 credits combined that are earned from Mount Holyoke curricular support courses and from any Mount Holyoke, Five College, or transferred non-liberal arts courses, whether taken before or after the student's matriculation at the College.
-(Note: this limit is different for students who entered the College before September 2008; consult the Catalog for details.)
-Students may not take Five College courses that are offered with an online instructional method only.

 For Intersession January courses, the maximum credit awarded for a class is two credits, with the exception of some approved intensive language courses.
-Online courses are not transferable.

 Exception: Students follow the registration add/drop deadlines of their home institutions.